smashwilson/bdtg/party/tribute/horace-goodtimes.md

 **This Will Help, But...** Charges: 1, Melee, Standard.
 Heal the target 3d10 HP.
 For the rest of the encounter, the target incurs a -2 penalty on all to-hit rolls.

 **Overcharge** Charges: 1, Ranged, Standard, Unchargeable.
-The target may place two charge counters on any of their abilities that do not have the Unchargeable attribute.
+The target may place two charge counters on any of their abilities that do not have the Unchargeable property.

 #### Non-combat